 Numerous unique historic structures represent a rich cultural history within the boundaries of Yukon-Charley Rivers National Preserve.

-Although some of the sites are privately owned and are not open to the public, the National Park Service maintains others for your convenience and enjoyment.
-Please respect and help protect them.
+Please be aware that some of the sites in Yukon-Charley Rivers are privately owned and are not open to the public.
+Please respect and help protect all sites, regardless of whether public or private.

 Dr. Ryan, a San Francisco physician, brought in this steam tractor, which rests on river left, two miles below Washington Creek.
 He intended to use it to pull rail cars laden with coal from the mines in the area but, the coal was such poor quality that the steamboats would not burn it.
 Like many items imported into the Alaskan bush, parts have been stripped for uses in other areas along the river.
 The tractor is located on a high bank, visible from the river and is a remarkable artifact to view.